'Seeing' in astronomy can make or break your observing session. Here's what it is and how to predict it

 Imaging the Moon and planets with a high frame rate CCD camera and ‘stacking’ just the best images – those captured during brief periods of good seeing – can remove some of the problem, but there is no substitute for good conditions.

-Frustratingly, poor seeing can occur on nights when the sky conditions appear perfect in all other respects.
+Poor seeing can occur on nights when sky conditions appear perfect for astronomy in all other respects.

 The column of air within a telescope generates a miniature-scale atmospheric disturbance in the form of tube currents, as the tube tries to reach a temperature equilibrium with the air outside.